 Why is there not one reference of believers going to a gathering of His people to experience the “presence” in the entire New Testament?

 Why are we are still in an Old Testament paradigm?

 Why do we seek the Presence of the Lord?

 Here are some thoughts to help us understand how we got in this mess and why this confusion concerning His presence remains in the Body of Christ like a terminal illness.

 - The religious system needs us to stay confused.
-They need our attendance to financially support the modern business of “Church” My Facebook stream is filled every Sunday afternoon with believers extolling the mighty presence they felt in their congregations.
+They need our attendance to financially support the modern business of “Church.”
+My Facebook stream is filled every Sunday afternoon with believers extolling the mighty presence they felt in their congregations.
 Some even change congregations when they no longer get that feeling.
 Many jump from congregation to congregation depending on who has the well-known speakers or the popular worship groups.
 Because of this the modern religious system spends millions of dollars weekly to affect the ambiance of their services.
 Churches compete for an audience with dry ice, incense, special lights, video effects, comfortable seating, professional musicians and singers and charismatic orators to keep the people happy “in His presence”.
-Of course, all these amenities cost money to maintain so the services are built around making sure you feel “His Presence” and stay to pay for the salaries and the mortgages.
+Since all these amenities cost money to maintain, the services are built around making sure you feel “His Presence” so you will stay to pay for the salaries and the mortgages.
 Preachers also jump from church to church selling their titles and resumes to the highest bidder like NFL football players.
-It is a sad state of affairs to say the least but for the system to continue and thrive they need you to stay confused concerning His Real Presence.
+It is a sad state of affairs to say the least, but for the system to continue and thrive, they need you to stay confused concerning His Real Presence.

 - The Lord Jesus calls the Holy Spirit our Helper.

 The Holy Spirit comes alongside to help us accomplish the will of the Lord in our daily life.
 Without His presence, we can do nothing of eternal value.